ufidon/netpro/labs/lab07/README.md

      - **Note**: Use `-k` to allow cURL to accept a self-signed certificate for testing purposes.
    - 🎏 Access `https://127.0.0.1:8443` with a browser.
        - Can it access `https://127.0.0.1:8443` fluently?
 Why?
-     - 🎏 Make the access painlessly.
+       - 🎏 Make the access painlessly by installing the self-signed certificate into your browser.
+         - Install the Certificate in Google Chrome
+           - Go to chrome://settings/ and scroll down to Privacy and Security.
+           - Select Security > Manage certificates.
+           - In the Authorities tab, click Import, select your certificate file (cert.pem or similar), and confirm.
+           - Restart Chrome to apply changes.
+         - Install the Certificate in Mozilla Firefox
+           - Go to about:preferences and scroll to Privacy & Security.
+           - Under Certificates, click View Certificates....
+           - Go to the Authorities tab and click Import.
+           - Select your certificate file, check Trust this CA to identify websites, and confirm.
+           - Restart Firefox.
-     - Access `https://127.0.0.1:8443/index.html` then submit the login credential.
+   - 🎏 Access `https://127.0.0.1:8443/index.html` then submit the login credential.
-     - Access `https://127.0.0.1:8443/allmethods.html` then click each button separately.
+   - 🎏 Access `https://127.0.0.1:8443/allmethods.html` then click each button separately.
    - 🎏 Compare your findings with those from Task 2.
 Explain the differences.

 # References